Cilantro has become a staple in our household. I’m a huge guacamole fan, so having cilantro nearby at all times is pretty crucial.

 You can then pat dry, or use a salad spinner to get any excess moisture off.
 Leave the stems intact as they provide great flavor as well!

 Make sure to give the leaves enough space to dry out.
-You don’t want to overcrowd the racks as it will take longer to get to the finished product.
+You don’t want to overcrowd the racks as it will extend the dehydration process to get to the finished product.

-3. Set the dehydrator to 95 F for 4 hours, but set a timer for 2 hours
+3. Set your food dehydrator to 95 F for 4 hours

 4. Once your leaves are crunchy to the touch, they’re ready!

-Once you can break the cilantro leaves in your hand, and don’t find any wet leaves on the trays, you’re ready to put them into jars.
+Once you can break the cilantro leaves in your hand, and don’t find any wet leaves on the trays, you’re ready to put them into an airtight container or jar.